nhaar/CPOSTList/notes.md

 # Dragon Battle
 This song is an original song.

-# Elite Penguin ForcenThe song was originally composed by Bart Roijmans for Club Penguin: Elite Penguin Force on the DS, and was later arranged for the flash version by Chris Hendricks.
+# Elite Penguin Force
+The song was originally composed by Bart Roijmans for Club Penguin: Elite Penguin Force on the DS, and was later arranged for the flash version by Chris Hendricks.

 # Pirates And Monkeys
 This song is an original song.